check-sked/crypto_data_resources/README.md

 ## Description

 The crypto-data-resources repository is a data resource for crypto analysts and those curious in understanding crypto on a more granular level.
-It offers easily manipulatable resources for observing and visualizing the most important facets of the blockchain world and the pieces of infrastructure that comrise it.
+It offers easily manipulatable resources for observing and visualizing the most important facets of the blockchain world and the pieces of infrastructure that comprise it.

 The repository covers data on: